 The Delta-X Framework: A Reality Check for Hydrodynamic, Sediment Transport and Ecogeomorphic Models

-Marc Simard, Jet Propulsion Laboratory, Pasadena, CA, United States, Michael W Denbina, NASA Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, United States, Kyle A Wright, University of Texas at Austin, Dept. of Civil, Architectural, and Environmental Engineering, Austin, TX, United States and Daniel Jensen, Jet Propulsion Laboratory, California Institute of Technology, Pasadena, United States
+Marc Simard, Jet Propulsion Laboratory, Pasadena, CA, United States, Michael W Denbina, NASA Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, United States, Kyle A Wright, University of Texas at Austin, Dept. of Civil, Architectural, and Environmental Engineering, Austin, TX, United States and Daniel Jensen, Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, United States

 Abstract: